Zeyu-Li/Unity-Tutorial-3D/README.md

 ![screen1](images/screen1.png)

 Feel free to play the game or use any of the resources for the game.
-I hope you've enjoyed this experience and I wish you luck in making your games.
+I hope you've enjoyed this experience and I wish you luck in making your game!

 [🔝 Back to Top](#top)